 - Search Engine Journal: Google Ranking Factors

-Tip: Consider ranking factors in groups – technical SEO, on-page optimization, off-page signals, content quality, and user behavior all work together.
-Successful SEO means balancing them.
+Tip: Always consider ranking factors in groups—technical SEO, on-page optimization, off-page signals, content quality, and user behavior all work together.
+Successful SEO means keeping them in balance.

 Image: freepik.com